ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 ## Lab Report 1 - Remote Access and FileSystem (Week 1)

 You’ll submit a lab report by writing a blog post about the basic filesystem commands we learned today.
 You should create the post, like we just described using Github Pages.
-The lab report is due Tuesday, April 9 by 10pm.
+The lab report is due Wednesday, April 10 by 10pm.
 See the FAQ below for common questions, including how to add images and what to submit to Gradescope.